 There’s no harm in helping your baby to practise the necessary skills for walking.
 You could:

-- hold her hands while pulling her up gently, encouraging her to ‘walk’ holding on
+- hold their hands while pulling them up gently, encouraging your baby to ‘walk’ holding on

-- place her hands to grip the edge of a piece of low furniture, with your tot in an upright position
+- place their hands to grip the edge of a piece of low furniture, with your tot in an upright position

 - hold out a tempting toy: this encourages many babies to take their first few steps